hylim-tech-lover/simple_dapp/README.md

-# Build a Dapp in 20 Minutes
+# Build a Simple Dapp in 20 Minutes

-Here are the tools we'll use in this tutorial:
+Here are the tools used in this simple Dapp:
 1. Web3 JS - enables client side app to talk to blockchain
 2. Metamask - enables browser to talk to blockchain
-3. Ganache - local development blockchain
+3. Ganache - local development blockchain server
-4. Remix - smart contract IDE
+4. Remix -  online smart contract IDE